STELLA-LYE/tp/docs/DeveloperGuide.md

    i.
 Prerequisite: List all lessons using the `list` command.

    ii.
 Test case: `editgroup g/TUT05 tg/https://t.me/abcdefg` where group `TUT05` exists in TutorsContactsPro <br>
-   Expected: The group with the name `TUT05` is edited and the telegram invite link `https://t.me/abcdefg` is assigned to group `TUT05`.
+   Expected: The group with the name `TUT05` is edited and the Telegram invite link `https://t.me/abcdefg` is assigned to group `TUT05`.
    The details of the edited group is shown in the success message.

    iii.
 Test case: `editgroup g/RE1 tg/https://t.me/abcdefg` where an invalid `GROUP_NAME` is provided <br>